nhoss003/Indeedresume/README.txt

 Objective:
   indeed.java: Collecting information about number of Jobs, Type of Jobs, pay of the jobs and the companies that provide the jobs in that city.

-r.java:  Collecting information about number of job seeker, their level of education and experience and number of jobs and companies in each city.
+resume.java:  Collecting information about number of job seeker, their level of education and experience and number of jobs and companies in each city.

 Dependencies:
 The files utilize functionalities from following external libraries: